filipecosta90/memtier_benchmark/README.md

 [sample_visual_histogram]: ./docs/sample_visual_histogram.png "Configure RedisInsight"

-#### Sustainable Throughput
+### Sustainable Throughput
 To really understand a system behavior we also cant really solely on doing the full percentile analysis while stressing the system to it's maximum RPS.
-We need to be able to compare the behavior under different throughput's and/or configurations, to be able to get the best "Sustainable Throughput: The throughput achieved while safely maintaining service levels.
+We need to be able to compare the behavior under different throughput's and/or configurations, to be able to get the best "Sustainable Throughput" - The throughput achieved while safely maintaining service levels.
-By default no limit is specified and memtier will try to stress redis up to its most.
+By default no limit is specified and memtier_benchmark will try to stress redis up to its most.
 To enable limiting the rate of commands per second, you should use the --rate-limit-rps option followed by the rate value.